GeorgeZarokanellos/Digital-Communications-Project/README.md

 # Digital-Communications-Project-
+In this repository, you will find an implementation of a non-uniform quantizer using the Lloyd-max algorithm as well as an implementation for Adaptive Delta Modulation.
-In this project assigned by my department, Computer and Informatics Department of University of Patras
+This project was assigned by the Computer Engineering and Informatics Department of the University of Patras where I'm currently an undergraduate student.